Power Wise FAQs

 - $500 (> 500 members)

 Q: What is Pay It Forward (PIF) Contribution?

-We ask that your congregation contribute to GIPL an amount equal to the cost of your audit ($100-300) for a period of three years.
+We ask that your congregation contribute to GIPL an amount equal to the cost of your audit ($300 – $500) one time, in addition to the cost of your audit, one year after your audit is completed.
 There are over 15,000 communities of faith in Georgia that could use an Energy Audit, and our hope is that you will help continue this program through your PIF contribution.

 Q: When will I be billed for PIF?